Discover the soul-warming magic of Moroccan lentil soup, where centuries of culinary tradition come together in every fragrant spoonful.

 Heat the olive oil in a large pot over medium heat.
 Add chopped onion, celery, and carrot, and cook for 4 minutes or until translucent.

-Stir in pressed garlic, tomato paste, red pepper flakes, cumin, turmeric, coriander, and paprika, and cook for a minute or until you can smell their fragrant aroma.
+Stir in pressed garlic, tomato paste, red pepper flakes, cumin, turmeric, coriander, and paprika, and cook for a minute or until the spices are fragrant.

 Rinse the dried green lentils and stir them to coat them with the spice mixture.